 Learn more about collaboration data archiving from Aware

 Next, make your archive actionable with AI-infused insights to enable federated search and expedite eDiscovery.

 Performing an eDiscovery investigation of a communication dataset is much more than looking for one, unique piece of data.
 The context surrounding the individual messages is critical to make sense of data in question.

-Save time and money when you use insights-as-a-service to parse through communication data and gain a foundational understanding of the content living in your tools before performing any specific search activities.
+Save time and money when you use AI-powered insights-as-a-service to parse through communication data and gain a foundational understanding of the content living in your tools before performing any specific search activities.